About

 Selected presentations

-- 2026 African Econometric Society Conference, Cairo (scheduled); AMIE Workshop; CIREQ; Industrial Organization Study Group, Montréal
+- 2026 African Econometric Society Conference, Cairo; AMIE Workshop; CIREQ; Industrial Organization Study Group, Montréal

 - 2025 Competition Bureau of Canada (invited seminar), Gatineau; Bank of Canada Graduate Student Paper Award Workshop, Ottawa; Congrès SCSE, Orford; CIREQ-UdeM Seminar